Consensys/doc.goquorum/docs/Reference/CLI-Syntax.md

     ```

 Minimum time between two consecutive [IBFT](../Concepts/Consensus/IBFT.md) blocks' timestamps in seconds.
 Setting the block period determines how quickly blocks should be minted by the validators.
-It is used for validation of block times by all nodes, so should not be changed after deciding a value for the network.

 The default is 1.

+!!! warning

+    Do not update this value after starting the network because this option is used by nodes to validate block times.

 ### `istanbul.requesttimeout`